bottlerocket-os/bottlerocket-test-system/docs/DESIGN.md

 * Cluster Resource CRD represents an external Kubernetes cluster that needs to be created for testing.
 * Instances Resource CRD represents Bottlerocket instances that will run as nodes in the external cluster.
-* Sonobuoy Test CRD represents the desired test that will run agains the external cluster and nodes.
+* Sonobuoy Test CRD represents the desired test that will run against the external cluster and nodes.

 The controller sees these CRD instances and: